The Family Farmer:

 Wilcox was born on his parents' farm a half-mile up the road from where he now lives, "a little piece of ground" on which they raised chickens and hogs and three children.
 "They learned it together," recalls Wilcox, "and I learned it from my dad.
 That's how most farmers learn the business."
 Wilcox's father is dead and his mother is living in a nursing home.
 Of the 900 acres Wilcox farms, 230 were left by his father to his mother.

 Wilcox tumbles out of the pickup's cab and heads across the yard.
 "It's a little sticky yet," he warns as he tiptoes through the mud toward his red and white International Harvester Turbo 1066 tractor, a diesel-powered, 150-horsepower hired hand, the ultimate expression of mechanized agriculture.
 It's already rigged for field work.
 It carries twin stainless steel chemical tanks on its flanks, just ahead of the double-tired rear wheels that spread out its weight and enable it to crawl over the fields leaving only the barest footprint.
 Behind it are attached a 24-foot-wide field cultivator—with hydraulically operated wings that can be tucked in so it can travel narrow country roads—and a toothed harrow.
-Up top it has an enclosed cab outfitted with air conditioning, an AM-FM radio and a CB radio that connects him with Sara Wilcox via a receiver propped up on the kitchen counter.
+Up top it has an enclosed cab outfitted with air conditioning, an AM-FM radio, and a CB radio.

-Yet, country fairs still stage husband-calling contests for farm wives, an event begun in days when communication across the fields was done by voice alone.
+Ccountry fairs still stage husband-calling contests for farm wives, an event begun in days when communication across the fields was done by voice alone.
 They are popular exercises in nostalgia, for the skill no longer has any use on most farms, like the wagon wheels or horse plows farm families sometimes use to decorate their lawns.
+John's tractor CB connects him with Sara Wilcox via a receiver propped up on the kitchen counter back at the house.

 "It all sounds luxurious, I know," Wilcox explains.
 He's a little defensive about the optional equipment.
 Farm strikers paraded in front of the statehouse in Springfield last winter and harvested a crop of letters-to-the-editor from miffed city dwellers wondering how farmers could afford such gadgets if things on the farms were really as bad as they pretended.
 "When you spend fifteen, twenty hours a day on a tractor, those things are important.
 It's nothing different from what a lot of traveling businessmen put on their cars."
 The year-old machine cost Wilcox $35,000.
 Five years ago he could have bought it for half that amount.